 Rebecca is regularly instructed at stages prior to litigation.
 She frequently conducts investigations (usually involving very senior individuals within an organisation), and is instructed to act as a legal adviser to decision making panels detailing with grievances or disciplinary proceedings, or to determine issues by making recommendations to decision makers.

-In appropriate cases Rebecca will accept instructions under the Bar Council’s Public Access Scheme.
+In appropriate cases Rebecca will consider instructions under the Bar Council’s Public Access Scheme.

 Rebecca undertakes work across an enormous variety of industries and sectors including acting for companies or individuals within telecommunications, transport, management consultancy, healthcare, higher education and law.
 She has particular experience in the following:

-Rebecca has extensive experience of dealing with claims within the financial sector, having acted on behalf of – and on occasion against- a number of domestic and overseas banks.
+Rebecca has extensive experience of dealing with claims within the financial sector, having acted on behalf of – and against- a number of domestic and overseas banks and hedge funds.
 The claims have frequently involved allegations of whistleblowing as well as discrimination, and Rebecca works closely with those instructing her (often including both the employment and regulatory teams) from the earliest stages of litigation, frequently being involved in negotiating settlements and avoiding litigation entirely.

-Frequently acting for universities, Rebecca has a wealth of experience in higher education cases, from equal pay to discrimination to whistleblowing.
-She has also been instructed to conduct sensitive investigations, to advise formally constituted panels and to determine appeals and make appropriate recommendations.
-Rebecca is also instructed by schools and colleges, often when there are complex surrounding facts such as safeguarding concerns.
+Frequently acting for schools and universities, Rebecca has a wealth of experience in education cases, from equal pay to discrimination to whistleblowing.
+She has also been instructed to conduct sensitive investigations most recently involving antisemitism.
+She is also instructed to advise formally constituted panels and to determine appeals and make appropriate recommendations.
+Rebecca is often instructed in matters when there are complex surrounding facts such as safeguarding concerns.

 When a law firm itself is being sued, Rebecca is frequently the go-to counsel of choice.

-Rebecca has a wealth of experience of acting for NHS Trusts, GP practices, dental practices and other healthcare providers, and is also frequently instructed to act for practitioners.
+Rebecca has a wealth of experience of acting for NHS Trusts and other healthcare providers, and is also instructed to act for practitioners.
 She is instructed not only in proceedings before the Employment Tribunal, but also in appearing before internal disciplinary panels, or before regulatory bodies such as the GMC (excluding the NMC, as Rebecca sits as a legal assessor in that jurisdiction).